apoapse1/somnium-fur-enderal/source/2_Gameplay.rst

    :alt: Rifleshot
    :align: center

-You should find an example of each basic firearm archetype before you even fully depart from the introductory dungeon.
+You should find an example of each basic firearm archetype before you even fully depart from the starting temple and valley.

 Guns give characters a very powerful ranged option so long as they have the ammunition.
 Even without perks, these weapons work great as an opener for any character build.
 While exploring, even a mage-based character could make use of a pistol to kill minor targets without needing to cast their spells and therefore build up their fever even further.